docelic/amber-introduction/README.md

 ## Micrate<a name="micrate"></a>

-As already mentioned, Amber relies on the shard "[micrate](https://github.com/amberframework/micrate)" to perform migrations.
+Amber relies on the shard "[micrate](https://github.com/amberframework/micrate)" to perform migrations.
 The command `amber db` uses "micrate" unconditionally.
 However, some of all the possible database operations are only available through `amber db` and some are only available through invoking `micrate` directly.
 Therefore, it is best to prepare the application for using both `amber db` and `micrate`.

 Micrate is primarily a library so a small piece of custom code is required to provide the minimal `micrate` executable for a project.
 This is done by placing the following in `src/micrate.cr` (the example is for PostgreSQL but could be trivially adapted to MySQL or SQLite):